 This course is a continuation for students studying EDST6726.
-The focus of this course is on being accountable for developing students' knowledge and appreciation of mathematics, through the use of formative and summative assessment, including NAPLAN results to guide teacher planning.
-This will include the higher-level courses in the syllabus.
+The focus of this course is on being accountable for developing students' knowledge and appreciation of mathematics.
+This is through using formative and summative assessment, including NAPLAN results to guide teacher planning.
+This will also include the higher-level courses in the syllabus.